dcoldeira/dcoldeira.github.io/content/LaTexDemo.md

 There are plenty of [tutorials](https://www.latex-tutorial.com/tutorials/) and ['howtos'](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) and [more](https://www.latex-project.org/get/) out there that will be redundant to just do another one here...

-However, it is important to mention that the LaTeX project has a free public software license.
+LaTeX project has a free public software license.
 The most recent version of the LPPL is version 1.3c.
 The latest version, in plain text is [here](https://latex-project.org/lppl.txt).
 There is also a LaTeX version of the license, which authors of LPPL software are encouraged to include in their manuals.

 ## LaTex in R